Walter Maass

-Walter Maass (born 30 August 1901) was a Nazi Party politician who served briefly as the Deputy Gauleiter and Acting Gauleiter in the Free City of Danzig.
+Walter Gustav Julius Maass (30 August 1901 – ?) was a Nazi Party politician who served briefly as the Deputy Gauleiter and Acting Gauleiter in the Free City of Danzig.
 He was also a member of the Schutzstaffel (SS) throughout the Nazi regime.

 Early years

-Born in Kordeshagen (today, Dobrzyca) the son of a carpenter, he went to the district school in Danzig (today, Gdansk) until age 15 and then was apprenticed to a lawyer and notary in Danzig until 1917.
+Born in Kordeshagen (today, Dobrzyca) the son of a carpenter, he went to the district school in Danzig (today Gdańsk) until age 15 and then was apprenticed to a lawyer and notary in Danzig until 1917.
 He worked as an assistant to the Magistrate of Danzig until January 1919 when he entered military service.
 He served as a cannoneer in Artillery Regiment 2 of the Reichswehr until discharged with the rank of Gefreiter on 31 October 1920.
 He then worked as an assistant office manager to a notary in Danzig until 31 August 1922.
 He left that job to become an administrative clerk with the State Customs Office, a position he would hold until 1933.

-Drawn to right wing politics, in July 1921 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
+Drawn to right-wing politics, in July 1921 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
 On 21 August 1921 he co-founded the Deutschvölkischer Wanderbund, a forerunner of the Sturmabteilung (SA) in Danzig.
 He became a member of the German Social Party, an anti-Semitic and volkisch organization in 1922.
 In 1924 he joined the Frontbann, an SA front organization formed while the SA was banned.
 He later joined the SA after the ban was lifted and served until 1931.